 Business models can be classified into three kinds basis how consumers interact with the offerings on the digital platform

-- Own products – The digital platform is essentially a touchpoint to interact with customers for their products or services. g., Byju’s is a learning platform where consumers can access Byju’s own content.
+- Own products – The digital platform is essentially a touchpoint to interact with customers for their products or services.
+E.g., Byju’s is a learning platform where consumers can access Byju’s own content.

 While the fine print on business contracts will reveal subtle differences in their revenue generation models, four principal types stand-out

-- Commissions – The platforms take a % of revenues or profits from every transaction that happens through it. g., Uber takes commissions on every ride booked on its app
+- Commissions – The platforms take a % of revenues or profits from every transaction that happens through it.
+E.g., Uber takes commissions on every ride booked on its app

-- Subscriptions – Consumers pay a specific amount on a set frequency – Monthly, Quarterly, etc. – to access the platform. g., Netflix subscriptions to access their content
+- Subscriptions – Consumers pay a specific amount on a set frequency – Monthly, Quarterly, etc. – to access the platform.
+E.g., Netflix subscriptions to access their content

 We have tried to “landscape” several industries into a 2X2 chart – Business Model X Revenue Model.
 While it is not an exhaustive list, a wide variety of companies operating in the following five industry sets are covered